Practice Note APP 2: Content of Appeal Books and Preparation for Hearing

 2. Default by a party

-2.1 Where a party is in default of any of the requirements of this practice note or any directions or orders that have been made by a Registrar or National Appeals Coordinating Judge by more than 5 business days, the parties including the party or parties not in default have an obligation to bring this matter to the attention of the chambers of the judge hearing the appeal (or the chambers of the presiding judge if there is more than one judge) or the appeals registrar of the NOR who will then give or arrange for appropriate directions.
-At the same time, that party will also notify the other parties to the appeal.
+2.1 Where a party is in default of any of the requirements of this practice note or any directions or orders that have been made by a Registrar or National Appeals Coordinating Judge, the parties including the party or parties not in default have an obligation to bring this matter to the attention of the chambers of the judge hearing the appeal (or the chambers of the presiding judge if there is more than one judge) or the appeals registrar of the NOR who will then give or arrange for appropriate directions.
+At the same time, that party must also notify the other parties to the appeal

 3. Appeal books